 1. Anxiety is a REAL Issue!

 My kids really will experience anxiety in an emergency situation!
 I did not tell my kids that this was a “test.”
 I just told them our water wasn’t working.
-One of my twins started crying and asked what we were going to do.
+One of my 6 year old twins started crying and asked what we were going to do.
 He said something like this:

 “Water is my favorite drink and I really like baths.
 And I think my teeth will fall out if I can’t brush them.
 What are we going to do Mom?”

 Seriously?
-I was actually rather surprised at his strong reaction (and my other kids followed).
-So, what will I do with this information?
+I was actually rather surprised at his strong reaction (and my other kids followed suit).

 2. Laundry will be a challenge